GabrielaM19/WeatherApp/README.md

 Javascript application which uses external API to download the cuurent weather in a given city.

-Screenshot of working application :
+Screenshot of running application :

 ![](weatherAppScreenshot.PNG)